byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 The seven segments are organized into a multi-bit bus (segment[6:0]) where segment(6) corresponds to segment 'A' and segment(0) corresponds to segment 'G'. segment[7] corresponds to the digit point.

+**Note**: The seven segment ordering for the 320 lab instructions are different for this board.
+For the ECEN 320 lab, segment(0) corresponds to segment 'A' and segment(6) corresponds to segment 'G'.
+For this board, segment(6) corresponds to segment 'A' and segment(0) corresponds to segment 'G'.

 ### Seven Segment Display Testbench

 A testbench ([ssd_tb.sv](ssd_tb.sv)) is provided for you to validate your seven segment display controller.